RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 Independent of the performance to construct a unique set (as covered in the previous section), it's worth identifying the performance to search the data-structure to retrieve an item or check whether it exists.

 The performance of a hashing data structure is subject to the load factor and number of collisions.
 An item that hashes with no collision can be checked almost directly, whereas one with collisions will probe until it finds the correct item or an empty slot.
 In the worst possible case, whereby all insert items have collided this would mean checking every single item.
-In practice, hashing data-structures are designed to minimise the chances of this happening and most items should be found or identified as missing with a single access.
+In practice, hashing data-structures are designed to minimise the chances of this happening and most items should be found or identified as missing with single access.

-In contrast if searching a list or array, the default approach is to start at the first item and check all subsequent items until the correct item has been found.
+In contrast, if searching a list or array, the default approach is to start at the first item and check all subsequent items until the correct item has been found.
 If the correct item is not present, this will require the entire list to be checked.
-Therefore the worst-case is similar to that of the hashing data-structure, however it is guaranteed in cases where the item is missing.
-Similarly, on-average we would expect an item to be found half way through the list, meaning that an average search will require checking half of the items.
+Therefore, the worst-case is similar to that of the hashing data-structure, however it is guaranteed in cases where the item is missing.
+Similarly, on-average we would expect an item to be found halfway through the list, meaning that an average search will require checking half of the items.

 If however the list or array is sorted, a binary search can be used.
 A binary search divides the list in half and checks which half the target item would be found in, this continues recursively until the search is exhausted whereby the item should be found or dismissed.
 This is significantly faster than performing a linear search of the list, checking a total of `log N` items every time.